-The master COM at the University of Twente aims at educating the communication professional of the future.
-Our programme therefore has five fundamental guiding principles:
+The master Communication Science at the University of Twente aims at educating passionate, hands-on but at the same time strategic communication professionals.
+To realise our ambition, our program embodies five fundamental guiding principles:

-- Modern communication is closely connected to the fields of organisation, technology, and design.
-All professional communication is situated in organisational contexts.
-Also, there is a reciprocal relationship between communication and technology: Technological developments have profound effects on how we communicate, and effective communication is a precondition for any technological innovation.
-Further, the possibilities of design have long been underestimated in the field of Communication Science, but in our times of information overload, design can make a difference in the communication practice. - Modern communication is closely related to subject matter and context.
-Communication Science is not an isolated set of theories that can be applied to every issue; it is an essential perspective, a lens through which we see reality.
-All societal challenges and all organisational issues require a clear communication perspective. - Modern communication professionals recognise the strategic impact of communication.
-They are able to think in strategic, analytical, and holistic ways, to make the translation of strategical considerations into specific messages or dialogues.
-Communication professionals are not waiting at the end of the chain to communicate about products, policies or events, but are involved from the very beginning. - Modern communication professionals need a combination of academic thinking and a down-to-earth practical orientation.
+- A Master's in Communication Science means a focus on the strategic impact of communication.
+Our graduates feel comfortable with change and are able to think in strategic, analytical, and holistic ways.
+They are not waiting at the end of the chain to communicate about products, policies or events, but are involved from the very beginning. - A Master's in Communication Science is not about getting acquainted with an isolated set of theories, it is about developing a perspective, a communication science lens through which we see reality.
+We believe that all societal challenges and all organisational issues require a clear communication perspective. - Modern communication professionals need a combination of academic thinking and a down-to-earth practical orientation.
 There is no future for ivory-tower scholars, or for practitioners who merely apply handbook knowledge.
-Communication professionals must have the knowledge, attitude and skills to develop tailor-made solutions for complex organisational, technological and design problems and/or challenges. - To help our students develop themselves into communication professionals of the future, our programme pays attention to personal development and career perspectives.
+In our programme, students engage in real-life challenges while applying the academic skills needed, including critical, creative, and conceptual thinking. - Next to some essential basics, we believe a Master programme should offer ample room for freedom and specialization.
+This way students can find and follow their passion while applying advanced academic and professional skills on topics they truly feel strong about. - Finally, to help our students develop themselves into communication professionals of the future, our programme pays attention to personal development and career perspectives.
 Our programme involves active participation and student-driven learning.
-We expect our students to take initiative and deepen their understanding of complex topics through hands-on cases.
-Curiosity, creativity and critical, as well as crosscultural thinking are highly valued.
+Curiosity, creativity and critical, as well as cross-cultural thinking are highly valued.
 Throughout the programme, students will collaborate in small groups with teaching staff and fellow students.
 We offer a welcoming, informal atmosphere that is beneficial for active learning.